Electrophysiology (EPS) exam: What is it and why do you need it?

 You will lie still throughout the entire procedure.

 The length of the electrophysiology test varies depending on what your doctor is investigating.
-The test usually takes 2 to 4 hours to
+The test usually takes 2 to 4 hours to complete, but can take longer.

 Is the Procedure Painful?